MSkall/Models/CTAN 452/README.md

-# Models From CTAN 452 Using Maya 2018
+# Models and Animations From CTAN 452 Using Maya 2018

 Project 1 - Landscape project: https://youtu.be/cbDSelCpA4s